Graylog2/documentation/pages/faq.rst

 Can I run Graylog on Azure?
 ---------------------------

-You can just `create a Linux VM <https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-quick-create-portal>`__ and use our :ref:`step-by-step <step_by_step_guides>` to install your customized Graylog.
-As a second option you can just use `this guide <https://cloudbase.it/convert-virtualbox-to-hyper-v/>`__ to convert our :ref:`Appliance <virtual-machine-appliances>` into some Azure compatible virtual machine.
+You can `create a Linux VM <https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-quick-create-portal>`__ and use our :ref:`step-by-step <step_by_step_guides>` to install your customized Graylog.
+As a second option you can use `this guide <https://cloudbase.it/convert-virtualbox-to-hyper-v/>`__ to convert our :ref:`Appliance <virtual-machine-appliances>` into some Azure compatible virtual machine.

 Functionality